ekumahost/my-complete-high-school-portal/README.md

             student/register/student_register_script.php {Line 162}
             parents/register/parent_register_script.php {Line 80}

-I think you can see some of the features here: https://hisp.kastechnet.com/features BOOM you are done, open the site and visit http://yourwebportalurl.com/control to login to admin as username = admin, password=cejine and start playing around.
+I think you can see some of the features here: https://hisp.kastechnet.com/features BOOM you are done, Open the site and visit http://yourwebportalurl.com/control to login to admin as username = admin, password=cejine and start playing around.

 # DEMO DATA
 If you have imported the demo sql data, here are some logins for you.
+The demo data may not be stable and may have som data Inconsistency.
+Please ignore.
+New install is bug free.
 Staff ===>                      staff: open
 Student ===>                    student: open
 Parent ====>                    parent: open